-My recommendations if you find yourself on a similar journey:
+My recommendations if you find yourself on a similar journey of self-advocacy:

 - Obtain a therapist, social worker, or counselor.
 It does get lonely, frustrating and you need someone to talk to.
 They can also help you navigate decisions and come up with solutions to help.

 - Get a mobility aid if you need one.
 Don’t be afraid to use what you need to maintain your mobility and independence.
 Being able to get from A to B is more important than other people’s opinions or feeling stuck.